hourglass492/hourglass492.github.io/_posts/NSA-Codebreaker-2021/2022-01-30-NSA-Codebreaker-2021.md

 ---

-### Assignment Requirements

-- The report should be in PDF format and should be a maximum of 12 pages long and not less than 7 pages.
- - The report should include:
-   - A general overview of the simulated system
-   - A table of groups' names and corresponding to each name his/her contribution percentage to the project and a short description of his/her contribution
-   - Introduction about the attack performed and its different techniques
-   - An attack explanation with commands used, screenshots of outputs and results (step by step)
-   - Your contribution if you used one of the posted projects (change attack protocol, complicated scenario.. etc).
-This contribution should be clarified in your report and the final project selection submission)
-   - Explanation of how to detect and defend against this attack
-   - Conclusion of lessons learned from an attacker perspective and system defender (administrator) perspective
-   - Sources of your information (references)

 ### What is the NSA Codebreaker Challenge

 The NSA CodeBreaker challenge is a year competition between schools where "The NSA ... provides students with a hands-on opportunity to develop their reverse-engineering / low-level code analysis skills while working on a realistic problem set centered around the NSA's mission."
 The competition is divided into 2 parts, solo and team, each consisting of 6 and 4 challenges respectively.